Approximate selective inference via maximum likelihood: MLE Inference: A First Example

 \subsection{Selective MLE}

-We are now ready to discuss the maximizer of the soft-truncated likelihood and inspect some crucial properties of this estimate that serve to motivate our approximate pivot.
-Dubbed as the ``selective MLE" and denoted by $\widehat{\beta}^{\text{\;MLE}}$, our maximum likelihood estimate derived from \eqref{lik:randomized:simple:uni} satisfies the below estimating equation
+We are now ready to discuss the maximizer of the soft-truncated likelihood in \eqref{lik:randomized:simple:uni} and inspect some properties of this estimate that serve to motivate our approximate pivot in the paper.
+Maximizing the log-likelihood gives us the ``selective MLE", $\widehat{\beta}^{\text{\;mle}}$, based on the estimating equation: